gandhidarshak/MyVimrc/README.md

 A *shout-out* to all the awesome creators!!

       vim-plug             : A minimalist Vim plugin manager DoxygenToolkit       : Doxygen tool kit for Vim to provide comment templates detectindent         : Automatically adjust shiftwidth based on current file vim-easymotion       : Easy navigation in vim
       tabular              : Tabularize / Align using any string taglist              : Tag List Explorer using etags ctrlp                : Fuzzy file search
       Gundo                : Visualize your Vim undo tree OmniCppComplete      : Omni Complete for C++ Auto complete indentLine           : Indent lines visulizer
       vim-polyglot         : A collection of language packs for all main languages vim-yaml             : Yaml syntax file
       vim-colors-solarized : Solarized theme
       molokai              : Molokai theme
       vim-material-theme   : Material theme
       delimitmate          : Auto closing of quotes, brackets, etc. vim-fontmanager      : Font manager for vim
       vim-gitgutter        : To show a git diff in the 'gutter' dracula              : Dracula theme for vim
-      diffchar                   : Highlight the exact differences, based on characters and words vim-expand-region          : Visually select increasingly larger regions of text using the same key combination vim-dispatch               : Run :make and other tasks (grep etc) async from vim
+      diffchar             : Highlight the exact differences, based on characters and words vim-expand-region    : Visually select increasingly larger regions of text using the same key combination vim-dispatch         : Run                                                                                : make and other tasks (grep etc) async from vim

 ## Sharing is caring!